bcdev/jzarr/docs/tutorial.rst

    :end-before: __output_end__

-The output displays that the data written before (written with an offset of [1, 1]) is surrounded by the fill value :code:`-9999`.
+The output displays that the previously written data (written with an offset of [2, 0]) is where we expect it to be.
+Other positions contain the previously defined fill value :code:`-9999`.

 .. note::
    `Nd4j <Nd4j>`_ is not part of the JZarr library.
 It is only used in this showcase to demonstrate how the data can be used.